north-road/slyr/docs/src/user_guide/tools.md

    the same **ArcGIS Pro** project folder (hint: where the .aprx is stored).
 5. Click 'Run'.
 6. Open up the *.qgs* file and check through.
    > In some cases, labels do not automatically turn on.
-Note that labelling parameters are saved, it just needs to be manually turned on.
+Note that labeling parameters are saved, it just needs to be manually turned on.
 7. Save your project as *.qgz* if required.

-> This tool is available only with the SLYR full licence.
+> This tool is available only with the SLYR full license.
 ***

 ### Convert QGIS style XML to STYLX